 We conduct our guided moose hunts in a remote area where competition with other hunters and outfitters is minimal and overall pressure is light; several of the stands we use for moose hunting have been in place for years.

 The New Brunswick Moose hunting season runs during the last full week of September.
 In 2014 the New Brunswick government changed the season from the traditional 3 day hunt to a 5 day hunt(Tuesday through Saturday).
 This (naturally) produced a higher kill total province-wide (about 10% over the 2013 3-day hunt), but less than the anticipated increase, likely due to summer-like weather the last 3 days of the hunt.
-2015 saw a higher kill total.
-No dates have been announced yet for the 2016 New Brunswick Moose season (as of January 9, 2016) but we will post them here when they are available.
+2015 and 2016 saw a higher kill total.
+No dates have been announced yet for the 2017 New Brunswick Moose season (as of March 4, 2017) but we will post them here when they are available.

 The lottery system in place for non-residents wishing to hunt moose in New Brunswick involves submitting an application to the New Brunswick Department of Natural Resources either by telephone or online (more details below) and paying a fee to apply.
-The application period for 2015 is February 9 through April 30th.
-(We expect the 2016 application period to be much the same) Based on 2012 numbers the odds of a successful application are about 1 in 22.
+The application period for 2017 is February 6 to April 30.
 If your name is drawn you may then select an outfitter and a Wildlife Management Zone (WMZ) in which to hunt.
 It should be noted that New Brunswick offers far better odds of being drawn as a non-resident than Maine (which has a >1% rate) while offering a proximity to the northeastern U.S that makes New Brunswick much more convenient to reach by road than Newfoundland (a minimum 2 days extra driving each way).
 Taking these factors into consideration it makes New Brunswick a "best kept secret" among the hunting fraternity.